 To me, The People’s Assembly is a space of radical imagination.
 We resist the dehumanization, profound isolation, and intergenerational violence enacted by systems of oppression rooted in anti-blackness and white supremacy.
 Instead, we imagine joy, connection, healing, and justice.
 We imagine and we get to work.”

 Thy Nguyễn (she/her/hers) is a queer, first generation Vietnamese immigrant, spoken word artist, and a resident of Tacoma.
-During the day, Thy works at the YWCA Seattle-King-Snohomish as a Grants/Data/Operations Manager; during the evening, she supports peer-led healing for teens experiencing grief and holds spaces for creative resistance and expression in the community; and during the night, she writes songs and dreams of ways to build towards a freer, just world.
+During the day, Thy works at the YWCA Seattle-King-Snohomish as a Grants/Data/Operations Manager; during the evening, she supports community spaces for creative resistance and expression; and during the night, she writes songs and dreams of ways to build towards a freer, just world.